nesi/perf-training/_lessons/python-scatter/03b-ctypes.md

 ## Exercises

 We've created a version of `scatter.py` that builds and calls a C++ external function `src/wave.cpp`.
-Load the Boost module
+On Mahuika, load the Boost module
 ```
 module load Boost/1.61.0-gimkl-2017a
 ```